bernmc/flashstor-trueNAS-fancontrol/README.md

 This will open up a blank file, with the check_asustor filename at the top

-Copy the contents of the `check_asustor_it87.kmod.sh` script in thisrepository, and paste them into your new file in nano.
+Copy the contents of the `check_asustor_it87.kmod.sh` script in this repository, and paste them into your new file in nano.

 Hit `<ctrl-o>` and `enter` to save the file, then `<ctrl-x>` to exit